Trusted WordPress tutorials, when you need them most.

 How Do Automattic and WordPress.com Benefit From WordPress.org?

-The most significant benefit is WordPress.com having the right to use WordPress in its name.
+The most significant benefit is that WordPress.com has the right to use WordPress in its name.

 It helps them borrow the reputation of the open source project for their brand, which helps them sell more products and services.